Constitution, Structure and Coverage

 Judges review appealed decisions or orders by the juvenile and family courts based on the Civil Procedure Code or the Criminal Procedure Code.
 The division, however, does not accept appeals of judgments that concern children or young people aged 10 to 15 or to reduce the criminal penalty of minors.

-Criminal offenses brought against minors or those transferred by another court with jurisdiction over the offenses; family law matters; well-being of juveniles and family members; protection issues and all similar cases against minors all fall under the jurisdiction of a juvenile and family court.
+Criminal offenses brought against minors or those transferred by another court with jurisdiction over the offenses; family law matters; the well-being of juveniles and family members; protection issues and all similar cases against minors all fall under the jurisdiction of a juvenile and family court.